Fence Toppers: What To Know Before You Buy

 - Increased privacy.
 A fence topper can extend an existing privacy fence, typically by one to two feet.
 That may not seem like much until you consider you might see your neighbors (or vice versa) over a six-foot fence.
 Over a seven- or eight-foot fence, not so much!

 - Pet safety.
 Some acrobatic dogs can leap over a four- or five-foot fence.
 Cats, too, are capable jumpers and climbers.
+Dog and cat fences are important for this reason.
 Extending the fence by a foot or more might be enough to keep your pets in their yard — or neighborhood pets out of yours